dschenkelman/fakewin8/README.md

 }
 ```

-The following fake class (and only this class) should be created:
+The following fake class should be created (and only this class should be required):
 ```CSharp
 public class FakeNavigationService : INavigationService {